By: Brandon Mangan

 The experience brought him to send not one, not two, but three letters to the De Leon Free Press Editor about having a carving that year in De Leon.
 So, in 1922 the town had a watermelon slicing of grand proportion.
 Local melon growers made a deal with the City of De Leon.
 They’d provide the fruit if the City would get the word out about it and clean up after the event.

 In 1923 there were 1,000 melons set to be consumed and the town hasn’t looked back.

 This year promises to build upon the past and put on the biggest festival yet.
 Featured food vendors this year will offer everything from brisket, donuts, to kabobs, fair classics like turkey legs and sausage on a stick.
 There will also be boutiques and various merchants on the grounds each night.
 A parade that goes the entire length of main street will start at 9am on the 6th.

-If you are interested in finding out more, you can contact the festival headquarters, located at 5401 Hwy 6, De Leon, TX 76444 and online at http://www.peachandmelonfestival.net/.
+If you are interested in finding out more, you can contact the festival headquarters, located at 5401 Hwy 6, De Leon, TX 76444 and see the whole schedule of events online at http://www.peachandmelonfestival.net/.
 The festival dates for this year are Aug 3rd-6th with Golden Saturday being on the 6th.
 Don’t forget to visit the De Leon Historical Museum and The Chaos Trading Company in the downtown area during Golden Saturday!
-There will be an farmers market behind The Chaos Trading Company ( 124 W Gonzales) where vendors will be offering all sorts of hand made goodies as well as an art exhibit and animal adoptathon inside the building.
+There will be a farmers market behind The Chaos Trading Company (124 W Gonzales) where vendors will be offering all sorts of hand made goodies as well as an animal adoptathon inside the building.
 We hope to see you there!